feihelab/feihelab.github.io/_pages/about.md

   - /about.html
 ---
 I am an Assistant Professor in Centre for Data Science, School of Computing, Electronics, and Mathematics, Coventry University, UK.
 My current research interests are at the interface between control systems engineering and neuroscience - esepcially the use of nonlinear system identification to study complex nonlinear interactions in human brain network and diagnosis of neurological disorders (e.g. Alzheimer’s disease, tremor, seizures).
-I am also interested in network inference of complex regulatory mechanisms in cellular (metabolic, genetic) networks.
+I am also interested in statistical machine learnig, network inference and their applications in neuroscience and systems biology - e.g. identifying complex regulatory mechanisms in cellular (metabolic, genetic) networks.

 E-mail: fei.he@coventry.ac.uk